PNRYates/astro-24/src/content/blog/2024-08-12-investing-for-teenagers-in-australia.md

 modDatetime: 2024-08-12
 ---
 The main obstacle to avoid when investing as a minor (<18) is to avoid a Capital Gains Tax (CGT) event when turning 18.
 > Capital Gains Tax: the tax investors are required to pay when realising their gains (e.g. selling shares).

+# Disclaimer
+This is NOT financial advice.
+I am a 15 year old child and can not give financial advice.
+If you lose money, that's on you.

 # Calculating CGT[^1]